Whole Foods Market: 365 by Whole Foods Market

 The first 365 By Whole Foods Market store opened in May 2016 in the Silver Lake neighborhood of Los Angeles.
-In December 2018, the eleventh and twelfth stores were opened at almost the same time in Atlanta and in Decatur, Georgia.
 Only 12 stores had been opened by the time Amazon acquired its parent Whole Foods and growth of the chain was finally halted.

 There were as many as twenty-two 365 stores under various stages of construction by early July 2017, progress at most of these construction sites came to a halt upon the news of the possible acquisition of the parent company by Amazon, and there was no information at the time if and when the construction at any of the building sites would resume.

 In January 2019, it was announced that the 365 by Whole Foods Market concept would be discontinued, but the existing locations would remain open.
 The following month, it was announced that all existing 365 stores would be converted into regular Whole Foods stores by the end of the year.

 Although the short-lived chain is long gone, the "365 by Whole Foods Market" moniker continues to be used by Whole Foods as a private label brand of low cost foods for both Whole Foods and Amazon.